chomeProgramming/chome-stats/README.md

 # CHOME

-Welcome to chome \
+Welcome to chome. \
-Chome is an organization which programs applications that are focused to help people \
+Chome is an organization which programs applications that are focused to help people.